CMSgov/ab2d-website/_pages/access-sandbox-data.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=curlSnippet language="shell" %}

 Download the file using the job ID and file name.
-You can request compressed data files in gzip format and speed up your download times by including the optional `Accept-Encoding: gzip` header in your command.
+Large files may take significantly longer to download.
+Files and job IDs expire and are removed after 72 hours.

 {% capture curlSnippet %}{% raw %}
 GET /api/v2/fhir/Job/{job_uuid}/file/{file_name}
 {% endraw %}{% endcapture %}
 {% include copy_snippet.html code=curlSnippet language="shell" %}

-Some downloads may take longer depending on the file size.
-Files and job IDs are only available for 72 hours, after which they’ll expire and be removed.
+You can speed up download times by requesting compressed files in gzip format with the optional `Accept-Encoding: gzip` header in your command.
+Afterward, decompress (unzip) the gzip files into NDJSON format.

 ### Cancellation